Monday, April 21, 2025

 - I always have another opportunity for transformation and change

-- miracles still happen if I believe
+- miracles still happen when I believe

 - God's grace is sufficient for me